 OMAHA (DTN) — Retail fertilizer prices continue to be mostly higher compared to last month, according to prices tracked by DTN for the first week of May 2022.

-The price of six fertilizers were more expensive, but none were up a substantial amount.
-DTN designates a significant move as anything 5% or more.
+Seven fertilizers were more expensive, although none were up significantly, which DTN designates as a price move of 5% or more.

-Two fertilizers were slightly lower compared to last month, but neither hit the 5% threshold of significance.
-Urea was slightly less expensive compared to last month and had an average price of $1,000/ton, while anhydrous was at $1,529/ton.
+One fertilizer was slightly lower compared to last month, but nothing noteworthy.
+Urea was slightly less expensive looking back to last month and had an average price of $1,001/ton.

 Read more of this story from our partners at DTN/Progressive Farmer here: https://www.mydtn.com/agriculture/web/ag/news/article/2022/05/11/retail-fertilizer-prices-inch-higher